AugmentedMode/STOP-Touching-Your-Face/README.md

 # STOP Touching Your Face

-This extension sends you a notification when you touch your face to help stop the spread of viruses.
+This extension sends you a notification when you touch your face to help stop the spread of bacteria and viruses.

 STOP Touching Your Face is an open-source Chrome extension that uses your webcam and tensorflow.js to send you a notification when you touch your face.

+Check out the code at https://github.com/AugmentedMode/stop-touching-your-face/edit/master/

 It makes use of a tensorflow.js image classifier.
 In doing so, your webcam images are processed locally on your machine and at no time is any information collected or sent externally.